jjloomis/adobe-premiere-creating-a-social-media-video/setting-up-your-project/downloading-the-jams-text-template-to-your-project-folder.md

-# Downloading the JAMS Text Template to Your Project Folder
+# Downloading the JAMS-Social-Media-Video Template to Your Project Folder

 1. **Control-click** this link: [JAMS-Text-Template.mogrt](https://s3-us-west-2.amazonaws.com/jams-downloadable-files/templates/JAMS-Text-Template.mogrt).
 In the fly-out menu, select **Save Link As**.
 2. In the Save As box, navigate to and select your project folder.